paulhroth/concurrent-remote-integration-project/README.md

 3. config.xml: ```<sauceplatform os="operating system">``` tags contain ```<browser name="browser name">``` tags which themselves contain a ```<versions>``` tag in which you can type a string of versions to be used, e.g., "1 2 3 5 8.6".

-In __selenium-maven-project/src/main/java/com/paulhroth/selenium/tests__, you will find commented example tests that you can easily modify to your liking.
+In __concurrent-remote-integration-project/src/main/java/com/paulhroth/selenium/tests__, you will find commented example tests that you can easily modify to your liking.
 Look for the ```@Test``` annotations: the method(s) below these contain the actual executed test code.

 ### Running Tests

 NOTE: Running tests via Buildbot is currently a WIP; instructions will be added here when finalized.

-1. Navigate to __selenium-maven-project__ (the root directory) and start the SauceConnect tunnel like so:
+1. Navigate to __concurrent-remote-integration-project__ (the root directory) and start the SauceConnect tunnel like so:
    ```sh sauceconnect.sh```
    You will be notified when the tunnel is ready via stdout.